Flinders ranges

 The ancient landscape of Ikara-Flinders Ranges National Park forms part of the traditional lands of the Adnyamathanha (meaning hills or rock people).
 As its traditional custodians, the Adnyamathanha have a strong connection to this land.

-The Cazneaux Tree has long provided the Adnyamathanha people with shelter and food in the form of witchetty grubs that live in its trunk and eggs from the birds that nest in its branches.
+The Cazneaux Tree and red gums like it have long provided the Adnyamathanha people with shelter and food in the form of witchetty grubs that live in the trunks and eggs from the birds that nest in their branches.

-Smoke from the tree's leaves and wood has been used in smoking ceremonies and shields, bowls and digging sticks have been made.
-The leaves and eucalyptus gum have also been applied to treat general sickness, fever and colds.
+Smoke from leaves and wood have been used in smoking ceremonies, while timber has been crafted into shields, bowls and digging sticks.
+The leaves and eucalyptus gum have also been used to treat general sickness, fever and colds.

 Water also holds immense significance for the Adnyamathanha people, serving as the lifeblood of their existence.
 Ikara Vari (Wilpena Creek) flows along the Spirit of Endurance trail and is considered a precious resource.